learn-co-curriculum/dsc-convolutional-neural-networks/README.md

 ## Summary

-In this lesson, you learned about the basic concepts behind CNNs including their use cases and general archictecture.
+In this lesson, you learned about the basic concepts behind CNNs including their use cases and general architecture.
 In the upcoming lab, you'll begin to look at how you can build these models in Python using Keras.